The 8 Best Investment Banks of 2020

 Full-service investment banks offer a wide range of business and investment services.
 Many of them also own or affiliate with a consumer bank.
 Most regular consumers won’t need investment banking services, but for growing businesses and high-net-worth individuals, an investment bank may offer unique financial products and services to meet your needs.
 Need some advice when it comes to finding one to use?
 Take a look at our picks below for the best investment banks.

 Goldman Sachs is the most prestigious investment bank.
-The nearly 150-year-old institution is a public company with $917 billion in assets as of 2017.
+The institution is a public company that's more than 150 years old and with more than $2 trillion in assets under supervision as of September 2020.
 Multiple high-ranking government officials spent time at Goldman, including U.S. Treasury secretaries, White House advisors, and leadership roles in central banks and governments around the world.
 This makes it incredibly influential and a major power hub on Wall Street.

 While the bank has endured its fair share of controversies, including a role in the 2008 financial crisis, it also engages in a wide range of corporate citizenship initiatives.